hema-ted/pyzfs/paper/paper.md

 Furthermore, the comparison of computed and measured ZFS tensors may provide important information on the atomistic structure and charge state of defects in solids, thus helping to identify the defect configuration present in experimental samples.
 Therefore, the development of robust methods for the calculation of the ZFS tensor is an interesting topic in molecular chemistry and materials science.

-In this work we describe the code `PyZFS` for the calculation of the ZFS tensor $\mathbf{D}$ of molecules and solids, based on wave-functions obtained from density functional theory (DFT) calculations.
+In this work we describe the code `PyZFS` for the calculation of the ZFS tensor $\mathbf{D}$ of molecules and solids, based on wavefunctions obtained from density functional theory (DFT) calculations.
 For systems without heavy elements, i.e. where spin-orbit coupling is negligible, magnetic spin-spin interactions are the dominant ones in the determination of the ZFS tensor.
 For molecules and materials with magnetic permeability close to the vacuum permeability $\mu_0$, the spin-spin ZFS tensor evaluated using the DFT Kohn-Sham wavefunctions, is given by:
 $$ D_{ab} = \frac{1}{2S(2S-1)} \frac{\mu_0}{4\pi} (\gamma_\mathrm{e} \hbar)^2 \ \sum_{i < j}^{\mathrm{occ.}} \chi_{ij} \langle \Phi_{ij}| \ \frac{ r^2\delta_{ab} - 3r_a r_b }{ r^5 } \ |\Phi_{ij} \rangle $$